Satyam3976/Edgistify_BlogPost/README.md

 	 Run the command npm install in the terminal

-You will need to run Backend & Frontend seperately!
+Step 4 : You will need to run Backend & Frontend seperately!u will need to run Backend & Frontend seperately!

-Step 4 : In the first terminal where directory is Edgistify_BlogPost run the command npm start

-         then, in the second terminal where directory is Edgistify_BlogPost run the command npm start
+	 In the first terminal where directory is Edgistify_BlogPost run the command npm start then in the second terminal where                  directory is Edgistify_BlogPost run the command npm start

 	 It will ask Would you like to change the server as something is already running on port:3000 click yes.